 The 2026–27 Federal Budget delivers the most significant restructure of the R&D Tax Incentive (RDTI) in years.
-Following the government's comprehensive review of R&D policy — Ambitious Australia — the Budget confirms a series of major changes that will take effect from 1 July 2028.
+Following the Government's comprehensive review of R&D policy — Ambitious Australia — the Budget confirms a series of major changes that will take effect from 1 July 2028.
 Businesses with active R&D programs need to understand what's changing and start planning now.

 What's changing

-Higher offset rates for core R&D activities
+Higher offset rates for all claimants

 Increased turnover threshold for the refundable offset

-Increased maximum expenditure threshold
+Increased maximum expenditure cap

 What stays the same